Use the right tool for the job

 Some open source projects even has a group of tight-knitted developers that can be downright hostile, arrogant and stuborn.
 Go to the mailing list archives of a project and look through old IRC logs to see how people are treating each other.
 Notice if there is a pattern.
 If you find a lot of hostility, then that's properly not the place where you're going to get much help.

 When you're going to solve a specific problem consider deeply what system or set of tools that might solve the problem best.
+Consider politicals situations as well as problems with vendor lock-in is a serious issue.
 Consider how battle tested the solution is.
-Never make a choice based solemnly on some kind of philosophy or idealistic idea, in the long run you will only hurt yourself and possibly your clients.
+Never make a choice based solemnly on some kind of philosophy or idealistic idea, nor on hype and trends, in the long run you will only hurt yourself and possibly your clients too.

 Hence, use the right tool for the job ;)